top of page

 The Fundamental Legal Duties

-Taking the role of a board member for a nonprofit is intimidating.
+Taking on the role of a nonprofit board member can be intimidating.
 The terminology and legal responsibilities alone carry various responsibilities.
 You always want to take a board member position seriously, but you also want to make the decision and take advantage of a potential opportunity.

 You can simplify the fundamental legal duties of being a nonprofit board member.
 Ultimately, a board member must put the nonprofit's interest before self-interest.
 That's it, in a nutshell.